hannahdesmond/mastery-curriculum/chapter4/README.md

 And that's how `positive?` works.

-> This process might seem laborious, but I'm trying to get you to think like the computer.
-In fact, Ruby will translate code statements like `if 1 < 0; else...` into something very similar to the flowchart we made: an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+> Ruby will translate code statements like `if 1 < 0; else...` into something very similar to the flowchart we made: an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 Being able to deconstruct code into similar structures – whether you verbalise them, draw them out, or something else – is a crucial part of learning to work with code.

+## Control Flow

 The idea of _controlling which instructions get executed and which don't_ is called the **control flow**.
 There are other ways to adjust the control flow: we'll meet them in a minute.